Some Information on Asthma Spacers

 That’s a lot of differences for us, but one thing we all have in common; is that we need to breathe better.
 Something that can help us do that, is using an asthma spacer with our rescue inhalers.
 Surprise, surprise!
 There are lots of different spacers to choose from too!
 So, in a world with too many variables, this is meant to sort out the spacers and find which is best for you.

 What is an asthma spacer?

 Many of the inhalers we use are MDI's or "metered dose inhalers"; commonly our rescue inhalers.
 A spacer is an apparatus that is attached to the mouthpiece of your rescue inhaler in order to slow down and collect the dose of medication.
 This allows the user to take multiple breaths of the same dose of medicine, without needing to time an inhale or force a deep breath.
 Spacers are used with the idea that you will get more of the administered dose.1

 The different types of asthma spacers

 Of course, there are many types of spacers.
 So here is a quick list of common inhalers and how they compare to each other.

-- An inhaler without a spacer may get less than 15% of the medicine dose into the lungs.2 This means perhaps more than 85% of the medicine is lost.
-If used properly, a spacer can make an inhaler 20% more effective.3
+- An inhaler without a spacer may get less than 15% of the medicine dose into the lungs.
+This means perhaps more than 85% of the medicine is lost.
+If used properly, a spacer can make an inhaler 20% more effective.2,3

 - A "Large Volume Spacer" is shaped like a cone and has a slightly larger volume to collect medication.
 In this type of spacer, the medicine can exist statically before inhalation, allowing it to be breathed in evenly over multiple breaths.4,5

 Different colors of the Aerochamber spacers